larissaemma/lahman-baseball-the-braves/README.md

 3. **Vanderbilt University Players and Total Salary Earned**
    - **Query:**
      ```sql
-     SELECT p.namefirst, p.namelast, SUM(s.salary) AS total_salary
+     SELECT *
-     FROM people p
+     FROM public.schools
-     INNER JOIN salaries s USING (playerid)
-     WHERE p.playerid IN (
-       SELECT DISTINCT playerid FROM collegeplaying WHERE schoolid = 'vandy'
-     )
-     GROUP BY p.namefirst, p.namelast
-     ORDER BY total_salary DESC;
+     WHERE schoolname = 'Vanderbilt University'
      ```
    - **Answer:** **David Price** is the top earner among Vanderbilt players, with a total salary of **\$245,553,888**.